apple/foundationdb/design/flow_transport.md

 # Flow Transport
 ​
-This section describes the design and implementation of the flow transport wire protocol (as of release 6.3).
+This section describes the design and implementation of the flow transport wire protocol (as of release 7.1).
 ​
 ## ConnectPacket
-​

 The first bytes sent over a tcp connection in flow are the `ConnectPacket`.
 This is a variable length message (though fixed length at a given protocol version) designed with forward and backward compatibility in mind.
 The expected length of the `ConnectPacket` is encoded as the first 4 bytes (unsigned, little-endian).
 Upon receiving an incoming connection, a peer reads the `ProtocolVersion` (the next 8 bytes unsigned, little-endian.
 The most significant 4 bits encode flags and should be zeroed before interpreting numerically.) from the `ConnectPacket`.
 ​
+Note:  The above is incomplete.
+The following was reverse-engineered from git main during the 7.2 development cycle.
+Integers are implemented as a mixture of machine order (little endian on supported targets) and little endian:
+    1. packet_length (u32)
+    2. flags (u4)
+    3. version (u60)
+    4. ???

 ## Protocol compatibility
 ​
 Based on the incoming connection's `ProtocolVersion`, this connection is either